HoodieYlya13/dockercraft/README.md

 ### TL;DR

 - Works with Minecraft versions `1.8 - 1.12.2`.
+- Works on ARM and x86 architectures (NEW)!
 - Run :

   - `make build` to build the image (the first time)